Your old VHS tapes might be worth a small fortune - NewsBreak

 Still, Maddalena said he sees “all the ingredients” for VHS to become the next big collecting craze.
 He’ll find out for sure in June, when Heritage Auctions holds its first-ever VHS-only auction featuring more than 300 titles.

 “This auction could do well, or it could do great,” Maddalena told Nexstar.
-“We don’t know.”That old iPod you threw away?
-It could be worth a fortune
+“We don’t know.”Student loan debt: Here’s how much residents in each state owe

 Heritage Auctions first took notice of aftermarket VHS sales a few years ago, when “a lot” of video-game collectors had also started to collect VHS tapes too, according to Maddalena.
 And while there haven’t been many — if any — VHS-only auctions, he told Nexstar he’s optimistic after learning of some recent private sales.